awslabs/aws-deployment-framework/docs/user-guide.md

 **Overview**

-ADF support the deployment of terraform code to multiple accounts and regions through terraform pipelines.
+ADF support the deployment of Terraform code to multiple accounts and regions through Terraform pipelines.
 The module consists of four build stages defined in the following CodeBuild build specification:

 - `buildspec.yml`: install the version of terraform specified in the pipeline configuration